bmguillo/NLC_JobRecommendations_HR/README.md

 - It is an area of AI which is natural language processing (NLP) that focuses on labeling and organizing text

 ## Purpose of the Service:
 - It is to quickly train custom machine learning models to analyze and label(categorize, sort or classify) your textual data in order to identify next best actions, organize your data, or analyze your data for trends and new insights.
+This saves a tremendous amount of time.

 ## Process to train a classifier:
 - Upload your CSV file with label examples, better accuracy through shorter text